 How to Claim Compensation from Air Caraïbes

-It’s important to be aware of how to claim the compensation you’re eligible for under EU Regulation 261/2004.
-Here’s how to do it:
+It’s essential to understand the process of claiming the compensation you’re entitled to under EU Regulation 261/2004.
+Here’s what you need to do:

 - Let our experts help you.
 Once you submit the form, our team will manage the process.
-We are well-versed in the EU laws thoroughly and will make every effort to secure your compensation.
+We know the EU laws comprehensively and will strive to obtain your rightful compensation.
 You are only charged if we win your case.

-Don’t forget that you have the right as a passenger to claim compensation for a cancelled or delayed flight.
-Regardless of whether your flight was delayed due to operational issues or mechanical problems, if it was not caused by extraordinary circumstances like inclement weather or air traffic control decisions, you qualify for compensation.
+Remember that you’re entitled as a passenger to claim compensation for a delayed or cancelled flight.
+Regardless of whether your flight was delayed because of operational reasons or technical issues, if it was not caused by extraordinary circumstances including adverse weather conditions or air traffic control decisions, you qualify for compensation.

 Which Air Caraïbes Flights are Covered by EU261?

-The European Union’s laws for protecting air passengers have a wide-ranging scope.
-They cover any flight taking off from an airport within an EU country and to all flights arriving at an airport in an EU member state provided the airline is based in the EU.
+The air passenger protection regulations of the European Union are comprehensive in scope.
+They cover all flights departing from an airport within an EU country and to all flights arriving at an airport within an EU country if the flight is operated by an EU airline.

 Itinerary | Covered by EU 261 |